Lady Molly of Scotland Yard, Baroness Orczy

 About Christine Rendel

-Christine Rendel is a British-born audiobook narrator living in New York City.
-With an acting and musical background, as well as a long healthcare career, she has narrated nearly forty fiction and nonfiction books for major publishers as well as small independent houses.
-Her favorite genres include cozy mystery, romance, drama, fantasy, and biography.
-Christine maintains a professional home studio on the end of eastern Long Island, where she loves to narrate and produce audiobooks, surrounded by nature, her family, two dogs, and a lot of Koi fish.
-Christine is a proud member of SAG-AFTRA, the Audio Publishers Association, and Actors' Equity Association.
+Christine Rendel is a British-born audiobook narrator living in New York.
+Drawing on a strong stage and musical theater background, and a lifelong love of books, she has narrated nearly 100 audiobooks for major publishers as well as smaller independent houses.
+Her favorite genres include cozy mystery, romance, literature, historical drama, biography, and nonfiction.
+She also enjoys narrating how-to's and educational texts: retired for some years from an exciting and international healthcare career, Christine's always a teacher and always learning!
+Christine maintains a professional home studio on the end of eastern Long Island, from which she narrates and produces audiobooks, surrounded by nature, an unruly garden, and her supportive family-who also include two dogs and a lot of Koi fish.
+She's a proud member of PANA, SAG-AFTRA, the Audio Publishers Association, and Actors' Equity Association.

 Reviews